EjahDil/qa_technical_challenge/README.md

 cd qa_technical_challenge
 `

-- Once in the qa_technical_challenge folder run the following commands:
+- Once in the qa_technical_challenge folder run the following commands on your CLI:

     - To install required depedencies you run

         `
          npm install
         `

     - To install the necessary browsers for playwright to run its test effectively you run

         `
         npx install Playwright --with-deps
         `

     - To run the test run the following command

         `
         npx install Playwright test tests/end-2-end
         `

     - To view the test report run the following command

         `
         npx playwright show-report
         `